OscarHoekstra/ClassifyNPDB/README.md

 This script has a single purpose and could also theoretically have been a single function of the pipeline.
 It gathers all the structure IDs from the NPDB table and adds them to a list.
 This list can be used by other functions to loop over all structures.

 ### InchiToSQL.py
-This scripts has 2 functions, on for step 2 and one for 3.
+This scripts has 2 functions, one for step 2 and one for 3.
 InsertIntoSQL is meant to take the InChIKeys from a file (all_input_structures_neutralized_full_dataFile.txt) and add them to the sqlite database.
-CombineInchiKeys is used because my version of the starting SQL database has a version of the InChIKey that is split up (see explanation of file).
-This merges the two parts of the InChIKey and adds the necessary charge flag that it takes from the molconvert InChIKey added in step 2.
+CombineInchiKeys is used to merge two parts of a split InChIKey (see explanation of NPDB).

 ### ClassifyMibigTsv.py
 The original goal of this script was to classify all of the SMILES present in the MIBiG database.
 For the final pipeline this script is only used because it contains a function that I could use to create a dictionary of the file All_MIBiG_compounds_with_SMILES_and_PMID_MAS.txt.
 The dictionary has compoundID_compoundName as key and the SMILES as value.

 ### MIBiGToSQL4.py
 The main function of the MIBiGToSQL4 script is to add a table to the sqlite database with all the important data out of the MIBiG database.
 It does this by interating through all possible BGC codes (BGC#######) and trying to download the json file from https://mibig.secondarymetabolites.org/repository/BGC#######/BGC#######.json.
-Since I don't know another way of detecting the size and thus the end of the MIBiG repository, this is done until 10 BGCs in a row (configurable) aren't found.
-This is most likely the end of the database but checking is adviced.

 Since each BGC might contain multiple structures, a new identifier is created from BGCaccession_CompoundName.
 The script then filters data out of the json and adds them to appropriate columns in the sqlite database.

-I initially only wanted to use InChIKeys for classyfire.
-That is why I also used this script to add different versions of rdkit generated SMILES and InChIKeys to the table.
-These may still be of limited use and that is why I left them in the final version of the pipeline.

 ### Run_pyclassyfire4.py
 Run_pyclassyfire4 is split into 2 main funtions, one for the MIBiG data and one for the NPS data.
 Altough both of these parts have the same goal of retrieving classifications for the structures, they function quiet differently and I will thus explain them seperately below.